prtzl/NixOS/README.md

 ```

 You will find `configuration.nix` and `hardware-configuration.nix` in `/mnt/etc/nixos`.
-You can use these to add flags for your system.
+You can use these to add flags for your system derivation.

 Create your new home directory, so that we can put this repository there: